 Know the Deadlines of Targeted Media Outlets

 Generally speaking, it is best to send a media release on a Tuesday or Wednesday morning.
 On these days, journalists are more likely to be at their desks, sifting through their story ideas and prioritizing coverage.
 By sending your pitch in the morning, you give the journalist more time to consider the topic, get back in touch and write an article.
 It's best to avoid releasing news on Fridays or over the weekend, because many journalists and media outlets are not as active during these times.

 Make Yourself Available

 It may seem obvious, but many forget that when you engage the media, you must ensure that they can contact you if they want to pursue the story.
 It’s not enough to send out a media release and cross your fingers, hoping for coverage.
 You have to be prepared to answer a journalist’s questions, provide additional comment, and make yourself or your firm leadership available for an interview.
-A journalist whose response goes unanswered is a journalist who won’t respond to you again.
+A journalist whose response goes unanswered is a journalist who won’t contact to you again.

 This Also Goes for Social Media